 Stage 2.
 Now its the polishing...

 - You're going to apply some of your polishing compound to the wheel.
 It doesn't need much, just a quick touch on the wheel while its spinning (then we can re-apply a little more if need be during polishing).

 - Hold your ring tightly, so she doesn't get flung across the room and take someones eye or groin out.

 - Then slowly rotate and press your ring into the wheel, rolling the piece to cover all of the surface.
 Give it a few once-overs, apply a touch more compound and cover over her again.
 Don't worry about the mess on the ring, it will look like it's getting grubbier from the compound, but you'll see the end result.

 In a bowl, take some hot-boiling water, with a table spoon of cloudy ammonia and dash of dishwashing liquid and drop your ring in.
-Let it set for 30 seconds and then give her a good scrub with the tooth brush to remove all the polishing compound.
+Let it sit for 30 seconds and then give her a good scrub with a tooth brush to remove all the polishing compound.
 Completely dry off the piece with your polishing cloth or just some good ol' poo tickets (toilet paper).
 Job, done.